NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Flightplans
 ===========
 The aircraft has 6 plans.
 4 mission (1-4) and 2 return to base plans (A & B).
+Additionally it can have 6 map-areas defined.
 When you switch to another plan, entire plan in route manager will be replaced.
 So don't panic if route-manager clears.
 See also last section in this document: pre-loading plans.
 If your FG is older than 2017.3.1 you will only have 1 plan, that is used for both mission and RTB.